anthony-langham/digital-garden-jekyll-template/_notes/what is a digital garden.md

 title: What is a Digital Garden
 ---

 A digital garden is a non linear set of written notes that doesn't follow the conventional rules of blogging or SEO.
-I came across this concept for the first time recently and wanted to convert some of my earlier notes into this format to help me [[improve my thinking]].
+I came across this concept for the first time recently and wanted to convert some of my earlier notes into this format to help me [[Improve my thinking]].

 ## 🔍 Examples